 Elise Billiard holds a Ph.D in Anthropology from the University of Aix-Marseille.
 She has also exhibited her photographs and installations in Germany, France, Romania and Malta.
 In 2012, she published, with photographer David Pisani, a collaborative research project on Valletta’s City Gate entitled “Transit”.
 They also published another photographic project on Paceville and its public spaces, entitled “Night&Day”.
 Dr. Elise Billiard lectures at University of Malta.

 Sarah Mallia is a cultural producer who holds a Masters degree in Migration, Mobility and Development from the University of Oriental and African Studies (SOAS), University of London.
 She is interested in creatively communicating issues around identity and social justice, and has a particular fascination on social movements and culture in East Africa.
 She works in Malta and Kenya.

-Virginia Monteforte is a social anthropologist, photographer and author.
+Virginia Monteforte is a social anthropologist and a photographer.
 Her work deals with social memory, politics, material culture, migration and literature in the Mediterranean.
 She studied at the Faculty of Arts and Philosophy at La Sapienza in Rome and then at the EHESS, École des hautes études en sciences sociales (iiAC - LAIOS) in Paris where she got a Ph.D in Social Anthropology and Ethnology.
 She has also worked in literary publishing and literary translation.